Hawaii recoups from big storm amid lingering flood threats

 Several schools were closed on Oahu due to the severe weather.
 And widespread power outages were reported on the island, including in downtown Honolulu, where utility crews were working to restore electricity after a substation flooded.
 Police were directing traffic at busy cross streets where traffic lights were out.

-Four shelters had been opened on Oahu, and normally busy beaches there remained mostly empty Tuesday morning.
+Four shelters had been opened on Oahu, where normally busy beaches remained mostly empty Tuesday morning.

 The storm system was expected to move out of Hawaii on Wednesday, two days after Gov. David Ige issued a state of emergency for all the islands.